faisaldarbar/faisaldarbar.github.io/_posts/2025-01-20-pfsense-vm-setup-guide.md

     - Advanced settings: Enabled "All Functions" and selected the PCIe device option, but one of "All Functions" or "ROM Bar" may have been grayed out for mapped devices.
   - Did not start the VM immediately after creation.
   - Enabled "Autostart VM" after completing passthrough configuration.

+### **Step 2: Network Preparation**
+- Passed through all four ports of the Intel i350 NIC to the pfSense VM.
+- Confirmed IOMMU groups and mapped devices correctly.
+- **Cables connected:**
+  - WAN cable from ISP router to i350 port 1.

 ### **Step 3: pfSense Installation**
 - Uploaded the pfSense ISO to Proxmox.